How to get the most from your visit to the Cambridge Beer Festival Winter.

 If you break your glass, please:

 - Do not pick up the broken glass

 - Stand still over the broken glass

 - Ask someone to contact a member of the stewarding team (distinguished by their bright yellow clothing) or any other volunteer for assistance

 - Wait for one of our volunteers to come and safely remove the broken glass.

 Getting your drink

-There are two bars at the Winter Ale Festival.
+There are two bars at Cambridge Beer Festival Winter.

 The main bar is upstairs on the left of the main hall.
 Beers are arranged in alphabetical order by brewery, starting with “A” on the left as you view the bar from the glasses counter.
 The foreign beer bar is at the rear of the main hall.

 There is a smaller bar downstairs at the rear of the building, where the remainder of the beers can be found, together with the cider bar.